ChrisH2727/Milestone-2/README.md

 ### 2.4 (Surface) Wireframes

-The web page may be considered in terms of 3 distinct section with the addition of 2 modal windows.
+This web page tool may be considered in terms of 3 distinct sections with the addition of 2 modal windows.

 1. Section 1 Top left - provides a task entry table together with a **Submit** button and a **Reset** button.

-2. Section 2 Top right - provides buttons for selecting non working days, the number of simulation runs and a help button.
+2. Section 2 Top right - provides buttons for selecting non project days, the number of simulation runs and a help button.

-3. Section 3 Middle - provides a timeline for the tasks entered by the user and a probability chart detailing the probability of compleing the project by a given date.
+3. Section 3 Middle - provides a timeline for the tasks entered by the user and a project risk chart.

-4. The **Help** modal is rendered when help button is clicked.
+4. The **Help** modal is rendered when help button is clicked and hidden when the top right close button is clicked.

 5. The **Alert** modal is rendered when ever the programme detects an error in the entry of task data via the Task Entry Table.
+The **Alert** modal window is closed when the top right close button is clicked on.

 On first loading, the page will be rendered as follows: